sathya26d94/locationTracker/README.md

-# locationTracker
+## locationTracker
-tracks the users path on map
+Tracks the users path on map